putyourlightson/datastar-php/README.md

 # Datastar PHP

-A set of PHP helper classes for working with Datastar with zero dependencies.
+A set of PHP helper classes for working with [Datastar](https://data-star.dev/), with zero dependencies.

 ## License